magento/merchdocs/src/cms/page-builder-media-image.md

     ![]({% link images/images-ee/page-builder-media-image-drag.png %}){: .zoom}
     _Drag Image to Stage_

-1. Use one of the following methods to upload a new image or choose an existing image from the gallery:
+1. Use one of the following methods to upload a new image, save an Adobe Stock image, or choose an existing image from the gallery:

     ![]({% link images/images-ee/page-builder-media-image-upload-select.png %}){: .zoom}
     _Upload Image or Select from Gallery_